reservoirpy/reservoirpy/docs/source/user_guide/model.rst

     between nodes A1, A2 and B in that case.

-To run this model, we can either give a single data point that will be used by both A1 and A2, or give different inputs to each nodes in the call or run method using a dictionnary.
-In this dictionnary, the key must be the name of a model input node, and the value a data point (or a timeseries) to give to these input nodes:
+To run this model, we can either give a single data point that will be used by both A1 and A2, or give different inputs to each nodes in the call or run method using a dictionary.
+In this dictionary, the key must be the name of a model input node, and the value a data point (or a timeseries) to give to these input nodes:

 .. code-block::